gonzalo-bulnes/simple_token_authentication/README.md

 Assuming `user` is an instance of `User`, which is _token authenticatable_: each time `user` will be saved, and `user.authentication_token.blank?` it receives a new and unique authentication token (via `Devise.friendly_token`).

+NOTE:
+The gem adds a before_filter :ensure_authentication_token to ensure each record has a authentication token.

+You can also use "reset_authentication_token" method for a user object if you wish to regenerate the token in some specific scenario.

 ### Authentication Method 1: Query Params

 You can authenticate passing the `user_email` and `user_token` params as query params: